LieutenantKhaos/LessLush-Grass/README.md

 🤖Disclaimer: AI was used to make this mod possible.

-Requirements:
+✅Requirements:
-Fabric for Minecraft 26.2
+Fabric for Minecraft 26.2,
 Recommendations:
 ModMenu for easy configuration